-12.2 Inter-Agency Coordination Group (Mine Action)
+12.2 Inter-Agency Coordination Group on Mine Action

-The Inter-Agency Coordination Group (Mine Action) should meet annually at Principal's Level (Under-Secretary General and Directors) to consider the findings and recommendations of the IMAS Steering Group.
-The Inter-Agency Coordination Group (Mine Action)) will then either: 1) endorse the findings and recommendations of the IMAS Steering Group; or 2) return IMAS that they have concerns about to the IMAS Steering Group for further work and reconsideration.
+The Inter-Agency Coordination Group on Mine Action (IACG-MA) should meet annually at the Principal's level (Under-Secretary General and Directors) to consider the findings and recommendations of the IMAS Steering Group.
+The Inter-Agency Coordination Group on Mine Action will then either:

+- endorse the findings and recommendations of the IMAS Steering Group; or - return IMAS that they have concerns about to the IMAS Steering Group for further work and reconsideration.